UltraInstinct0x/schema-evolution-analyzer/README.md

 - `tests/`: Contains test cases for the package.
 - `config.example.yaml`: An example configuration file template.
 - `requirements.txt`: Lists the required Python dependencies.
+- `Dockerfile`: Defines the Docker image for the Schema Evolution Analyzer.
 - `README.md`: Provides an overview of the project and instructions for getting started.
 - `LICENSE`: Specifies the license under which the project is distributed.